edubart/nelua-lang/docs/pages/overview.md

 print(a,b,s,one,pi) -- outputs: nil false test 1 3.1400000
 ```

-The compiler takes advantage of types for compile-time and runtime checks
+The compiler takes advantage of types for compile-time and runtime checks,
-and to generate **efficient code** for the **specific type used**.
+as well as to generate **efficient code** to handle the **specific type used**.
 {:.alert.alert-info}

 ### Type deduction